 Both of us never were inclined to carry much consumer debt.
 Before even meeting each other, we both had a great credit score and never carried credit card debt.
 I used margin to invest in the past and always had a line of credit for day to day unexpected expenses but I keep both of those at a zero balance now.

 For rewards and practicality reasons, we try to use credit cards for all our purchases.
 It makes it much easier to track and it gives back!
 I like having a slim, cashless, wallet but the rewards actually put more dollars in my pocket.
-We use different cards to optimize rewards and all our main purchases go on American Express given their great rewards program.
+We use different cards to optimize rewards and all our main purchases go on rewards cards.
 By the end of the year, it really adds up!

 Other than that we only have a mortgage, no other consumer debt.
 We don’t have car loans, furniture payments, or any other payment plans and don’t plan to get into any of these.
 We try to avoid any recurring, monthly, payment and focus on building recurring earnings instead. 🙂 Our mortgage has a low 5-years fix rate and we purchased a house well below our means to keep our recurring expenses to the minimum.

-I don’t think there is any right or wrong way to do this but we decided to not combine our finances entirely.
+I do not think there is any right or wrong way to do this but we decided to not combine our finances entirely.
 We have separate checking accounts for all our day-to-day and have goal-allocated savings accounts.

 We share a home together and both share those expenses with automatic transfers.
 The mortgage and the bills are all automatically shared and paid from both our checking accounts each month.
 For all the other non-recurring things, we try to share week by week.
 I pay the groceries, this time, you pay the next kinda thing.
 It’s not a perfect split to the dollar but we don’t need it to be.